adlnet/Moodle-mod_cmi5launch/README.md

 This plugin is based on the xAPI Launch Link (Tin can launch) plugin developed by David Pesce and Andrew Downes.
 That plugin is located at https://github.com/davidpesce/moodle-mod_tincanlaunch.

+We also based many functions off examples from SCORM plugin that is packaged with Moodle.

 ## What you will need

 To use this plugin you will need the following: